From improving cancer treatments to saving the bees, these are the companies in IndieBio’s latest class – TechCrunch

 San Francisco

-Aja Labs: Pitched as the “beyond meat of hair extensions”, Aja Labs wants to use plants to grow fibers that look and feel like human-hair, potentially eliminating the need for chemical-heavy synthetics or human hair in the production of hair extensions.
+Aja Labs: Pitched as the “beyond meat of hair extensions,” Aja Labs wants to use plants to grow fibers that look and feel like human hair, potentially eliminating the need for chemical-heavy synthetics or human hair in the production of hair extensions.

 Avalo.ai: Using interpretable machine learning to identify genes (and what said genes do) in plants at a much faster pace to help develop better crops.